divorce and finances

 Many couples either share retirement assets or have individual retirement plans that reflect joint savings or financial goals.
 Within settling divorce and finances, you may have to either get a court order to divide such common plans as 401(k)s and 403(b)s.

-If retirement assets are divided, it may require a revaluation of your financial status now as it relates to your retirement plans.
+When it comes to retirement assets division, it may require a revaluation of your financial status now as it relates to your retirement plans.
 The income needs of a married couple going into retirement can be very different from someone who is single.

 Find Other Ways To Help With A Financial Emergency

-Whatever nest egg you may have set up while married may drastically diminish when you’re going through a separation.
-If you’re facing a new financial emergency, such as a hefty hospital bill or the inability to pay your rent or mortgage, a Mississippi payday loan may be able to help.
+Another critical area to consider is that the nest egg you may have set up while married may drastically diminish when you’re going through a separation.
+If you’re facing a financial emergency, such as a hefty hospital bill or the inability to pay your rent or mortgage, a Mississippi payday loan may be able to help.

 Qualifying is easy.
-It can take as little as 30 minutes to qualify for a Mississippi payday loan of up to $400 at Mississippi Title Loans, Inc. You may qualify even if you have poor credit.
+It can take as little as 30 minutes to qualify for a Mississippi payday loan with a cash advance of up to $400 at Mississippi Title Loans, Inc. We welcome all credit types to apply, so you may even qualify if you have poor credit.

 You can start the process online.
 Just fill out the short payday loan inquiry form on our homepage.
 Soon after you submit, one of our loan representatives will give you a quick call and guide you through the rest of the easy loan process.